Depression – Benefits of Massage

 Stress is an inevitable part of life.
 It is almost impossible to take away all the stress and anxiety we may feel on a day-to-day basis.
-Research suggests that more than 90 per cent of illness results from stress alone.
+Research suggests that more than 90 percent of illness results from stress alone.
 Decreasing physical and emotional stress is optimal for improving overall health and well-being.

-A 60-minute massage can lower cortisol, a hormone that’s produced in response to stress, by an average of 30 per cent.
-And when cortisol levels decline, serotonin — one of the body’s anti-pain mechanisms — increases by an average of 28 per cent after receiving a massage.
+A 60-minute massage can lower cortisol, a hormone that’s produced in response to stress, by an average of 30 percent.
+And when cortisol levels decline, serotonin — one of the body’s anti-pain mechanisms — increases by an average of 28 percent after receiving a massage.
 By lowering cortisol and increasing serotonin, you’re boosting your body’s ability to fight off pain, anxiety, and feelings of sadness.

 The emotional balance massage provides can be just as vital and valuable as the physical benefits.
-Massage provides a safe and nurturing place for individuals to relax, refocus and find clarity.
+Massage provides a safe and nurturing place for individuals to relax, refocus, and find clarity.
 It can increase awareness of the mind-body connection.
 Massage can generate confidence and enhance self-image and self-worth.

-Safe nurturing touch helps fulfil the need for human contacts, such as the comforting touch we once received at birth.
+Safe nurturing touch helps fulfill the need for human contacts, such as the comforting touch we once received at birth.
 For some, massage is the only caring touch they may receive.
 Massage can be considered an hour-long hug, providing you with a nurturing safe place to rest physically and emotionally.

 I provide massage for many clients who are living with anxiety and depression, and the day-to-day symptoms those feelings bring.
-Most of them find relief after receiving massage, saying they are able to feel more relaxed and calm and feel a sense of worth.
+Most of them find relief after receiving a massage, saying they are able to feel more relaxed and calm and feel a sense of worth.